 Achromatopsia

 Achromatopsia, or dyschromatopsia, is an inability or impaired ability to perceive colors.
-This may be ophthalmological or neurological in origin, congenital or acquired; only in the latter case does the patient complain of impaired color vision.
+This may be ophthalmological or neurological in origin, and either congenital or acquired.
+A key distinction is that only patients with acquired achromatopsia typically complain of impaired color vision, often describing the world as looking "gray" or "washed out."

-Cerebral achromatopsia results from cortical damage (most usually infarction) to the inferior occipitotemporal area.
-Area V4 of the visual cortex, which is devoted to color processing, is in the occipitotemporal (fusiform) and lingual gyri.
-Unilateral lesions may produce a homonymous hemiachromatopsia.
-Lesions in this region may also produce prosopagnosia, alexia, and visual field defects, either a peripheral scotoma which is always in the upper visual field, or a superior quadrantanopia, reflecting damage to the inferior limb of the calcarine sulcus in addition to the adjacent fusiform gyrus.
-Transient achromatopsia in the context of vertebrobasilar ischemia has been reported.
+- Cerebral Achromatopsia: This results from cortical damage (most usually infarction) to the inferior occipitotemporal area.
+Specifically, area V4 of the visual cortex, located in the fusiform and lingual gyri, is devoted to color processing.
+Unilateral lesions can cause a homonymous hemiachromatopsia.
+Lesions in this region may also produce prosopagnosia, alexia, and a superior quadrantanopia.
+Transient achromatopsia has also been reported in the context of vertebrobasilar ischemia.

 References